 The LHCb experiment at CERN works on examining these decays.

-We're still working on a platform so that you can get involved with the "Beauty" simulations.
+To help us breaking these mysteries, you can get involved with the "Beauty" simulations by running the LHCb application on your computer.
 This has been running as an internal test project for members of the LHCb experiment collaboration for a while.